para-droid-ai/Trend-Pulse/README.md

 -   **Responsive Design:** Icons and UI elements scale appropriately across desktop, tablet, and mobile viewports.
 -   **Accessibility:** Proper ARIA labels and semantic markup ensure the interface is accessible to all users.

+### Theming & Personalization
+-   **Light/Dark Mode with Theme Selector:**
+    -   Easily switch between light and dark modes to suit your preference and environment.
+    -   Access a dedicated Theme Selector modal (shortcut: `Ctrl+Alt+T` or `⌘+⌥+T`) to choose from a curated list of themes.
+    -   Selected themes and mode preferences are saved to local storage for persistence across sessions for logged-in users.
+    -   Themes are designed with distinct light and dark variants, and some themes are exclusively light or dark.

 ## Sonar Models Used in TrendPulse

 TrendPulse leverages a suite of Perplexity Sonar API models to provide diverse functionalities: